Fanjie-Li/Curriculum-Vitae/content/project/music-learning-naturalistic/index.md

 ---
-title: "Media Multitasking with Background Music: A Naturalistic Study"
+title: "Background Music for Studying: A Naturalistic Study"
-summary: Field experiments that probe how students media multitasking with background music, in light of cognitive-affective theory of learning with media.
+summary: Field experiments that probe how students study with music in the background, in light of cognitive-affective theory of learning with media.
 tags:
-- Music
 - Learning with media
 - Naturalistic settings
-- Media multitasking
 - Cognitive capacity
 - Task load
 - Learning experience
-- Flow
+- Flow theory
-- User study
-- Music Computing
+- Human-centered music information retrieval (HCMIR)
 date: "2019-12-15T00:00:00Z"

 # Optional external URL for project (replaces project detail page).